brian93512/USCLifeblog/README.md

 ## How to use it?

-Simply create an accout, and you can post, and search any posts
+Simply create an accout, and you can share, search any posts you like!

 ## Copyright and License